ItzBlitz98/torrentflix/README.md

 ```

 ## Subtitles
-Torrentflix supports subtitles, By default it shows subtitles in English.
+Torrentflix supports subtitles, By default subtitles are disabled you can enable them by running the config command above.
-You can change the subtitle language from the config.
+You can also change the subtitle language from the config.

 ## License